opral/monorepo/README.md

 > Difference between internationalization and localization? -> [Wikipedia definition](https://en.wikipedia.org/wiki/Internationalization_and_localization#:~:text=Internationalization%20is%20the%20process%20of,and%20adding%20locale%2Dspecific%20components.)

-Inlang is an ecosystem of developer tools (speeding up internationalization of software) and a localization platform (the dashboard).
-In addition to providing "ready-made" apps, inlang itself is split into smaller packages that can be leveraged by developers to build additional solutions.
+Inlang is an ecosystem of developer tools (speeding up internationalization of software) and localization platform.

 ## Goal